King Receives Iraq Parliament Speaker

 Date

-AMMAN - his majesty King Abdullah on Tuesday received Iraqi Parliament Speaker Mahmoud Al Mashhadani at Al Husseiniya Palace.
+King Abdullah II on Tuesday received Iraqi Parliament Speaker Mahmoud Al Mashhadani at Al Husseiniya Palace.

 Discussions touched on regional developments, especially the situation in Syria and the need to safeguard the country's security and stability, as well as efforts to end the Israeli war on Gaza.